nhungpham1707/CUTnRUN/README.md

 ```
 # Scripts and running time overview

 The cut and run data were analyzed based on published protocol with modification [add ref].
-The running time was calculated with the current setup in each script.
+The running time was calculated with the current setup in the master_script.sh.

 |Steps | Run time (with current set up, 16 threads, parallel)| Script name|
 |------|-----------------|------------|